Toei Mita Line

 The line was named after the Mita district in Minato, Tokyo, under which it passes.
+The name “Mita Line” dates to 1904, when a Tokyo tram line of the same name opened, operating above ground between Hibiya and Mita along the route of the present line.

+In fiscal year 2023, the Mita Line was Toei's second most profitable line, earning 6.30 billion yen in surplus (after the Asakusa Line).
+It served 606,811 passengers on average per day, the lowest in the Toei network.

 On maps and signboards, the line is shown in blue.
 Stations carry the letter "I" followed by a two-digit number.

-In fiscal year 2023, the Mita Line was Toei's second most profitable line, earning 6.30 billion yen in surplus (after the Asakusa Line).
-It served 606,811 passengers on average per day, the lowest in the Toei network.

 Overview

 Most platforms on the Mita Line are equipped with chest-height automatic platform gates that open in sync with the train doors.
 The line was the first in the Tokyo subway system to have low barriers.
 The section between Shirokane-Takanawa and Meguro, which is shared with the Tokyo Metro Namboku Line, has used full-height platform screen doors since its opening.
 As of April 2022, the platform doors have been fully replaced for 8 car operations.

 The right-of-way and stations between Shirokane-Takanawa and Meguro are shared with the Tokyo Metro Namboku Line – a unique situation on the Tokyo subway where both operators share common infrastructure.
 Under an agreement of both parties, the fare for this section is calculated on the Toei system for passengers travelling to stations on the Mita Line past Shirokane-Takanawa, using the Tokyo Metro system for those travelling on the Namboku Line past Shirokane-Takanawa, and on the system "most beneficial to the passenger" (presently the Tokyo Metro schedule) for travel solely on the shared section.

 According to the Tokyo Metropolitan Bureau of Transportation, as of June 2009, the Mita Line is the ninth most crowded subway line in Tokyo, running at 164% capacity between Nishi-Sugamo and Sugamo stations.